dmccreary/robot-day/docs/activities/rgb-box.md

 4. 3 potentiometers - 50 cents each
 5. 3 AA battery pack - $1

+## Video Demo with LCD Display

+This is a demo using an extra old LCD display that also shows the red, green and blue values from 0 to 255.
+Students can write down these three numbers and use them in their programs.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/3Pi7bfh5pbo?si=Zux6YfCs8E6icNnH" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+One of the challenges we give our students is the "Orange Problem".
+Many colors like red, green, blue, yellow, purple and cyan are easy to create.
+The values of all potentiometers are set at a minimum or maximum.
+But orange is a little more challenging since it requires fine-tuning of the values or the red and green potentiometers.

 ## Wiring Diagram

 Here is the wiring diagram for a single pot: